 - Plant ground cover between shrubs

-- First, you’ll need to give the lawn a scalping to get rid of the dead – but don’t until you’re sure it won’t freeze again, then begin bi-weekly mowing (and set your mower to mulch, don’t bag that stuff up – you’re yard needs it!)
+- First, you will need to give the lawn a scalping to get rid of the dead – but do not go for it until you are sure it will not freeze again.
+Then begin bi-weekly mowing (and set your mower to mulch, don’t bag that stuff up – your yard needs it!)

 - Trim away all freeze damage.